Cherry Cashew Granola Bars are simple, vegan, gluten free, and loaded with cashews, almonds, healthy seeds and dried cherries.

 I'm going to level with you, because that's just the type of friends that we are.
 Making the switch to a whole food lifestyle isn't effortless.
 It takes planning, preparation and TIME.
 No matter how many kitchen hacks, crockpot meals or doubled recipes you use... driving through or popping a frozen meal into the microwave is ALWAYS going to be the simpler choice.

-Strange words from a whole foods food blogger...
+Strange words from a whole foods recipe blogger...
 I know.
 But, I'm just trying to keep it real.

-You guys, I had NEVER made granola bars in my entire life.
-But let me tell you, if you want to feel fabulously domestic... this is the recipe for you.
-In my mind the type of people who made homemade granola bars made their own wrapping paper out of parchment paper and rubber stamps, created vases that looked like a million bucks out of toothpicks and yarn and prepared homemade coq au vin for dinner on a regular basis.
-You know “Pinteresty" people.
+Let me tell you, if you want to feel fabulously domestic... this is the recipe for you.
+I used to think that the type of people who made homemade granola bars made their own wrapping paper out of parchment paper and rubber stamps, created vases that looked like a million bucks out of toothpicks and yarn and prepared homemade coq au vin for dinner on a regular basis.
+You know, "Pinteresty" people.
 Not so... granola bars are the best kind of recipes.
 They give the illusion that you spent hours slaving away in the kitchen, but in reality they come together in 1 bowl and about 30 minutes.
-My kind of recipe!
+My favorite kind of recipe!

-I'm going to skip the middle part of the story where I made 123,876 trips to whole foods (I had the bulk bin codes memorized) and tested 234,876 different bar recipes (you don't have to worry about that part).
+I'm going to skip the middle part of this bars creation story where I made 123,876 trips to whole foods (I had the bulk bin codes memorized) and tested 234,876 different recipes (you don't have to worry about that part).
 I present to you.....
 Cherry Cashew Granola Bars!

 The bars get their sweetness from dried cherries and bananas.
 No refined sugar!
 They also are oil free, vegan (just omit or use a vegan chocolate substitution) and can be made gluten free depending on the oats you use.
 Most amazingly.... they taste great!